HavanaHL/dernel-kernel/README.md

 - Virtualization support: maybe
 - Hibernation support: yes
 - Intel pstate: of course
-- IPV6 support: no
+- IPV6 support: no ⚡️
-- No NVME support
+- NVME support: no 🙄
 - Microcode: no
---